Lesbian, Gay, Bisexual, Transgender, and Questioning Youth

 - Advocates for Youth: GLBTQ Issues.
 Includes GLBTQ Resources for Professionals, tools related to family rejection, school harassment, HIV/AIDS and other STIs, suicide, and violence.

-- American Psychological Association (APA): Sexuality.
+- American Psychological Association (APA): Lesbian, gay, bisexual, transgender.
 Answers common questions about sexual orientation and gender identity and findings from the Task Force on Appropriate Therapeutic Responses to Sexual Orientation.